 - How to choose a course to study at university

 We are also keen to support school and colleges with guidance and progression evenings.

-We attend the majority of UCAS Higher Education Exhibitions.
-You can view the full list of exhibitions we will be attending in 2018 here.
-We are also happy to exhibit at school/college based Higher Education fairs and conventions.
+We attend the majority of UCAS higher education exhibitions.
+View the full list of 2020 exhibitions we are attending.
+We are also happy to exhibit at school/college based higher education fairs and conventions.